hl7au/au-fhir-ps/input/pagecontent/general-guidance.md

 Users of this implementation guide are encouraged to provide their feedback about the potential use of imposeProfile.
 </div><!-- stu-note -->

+#### Extension Approach

+Repeat with slight wording change the AU Base content.

+any extension intended for use in a healthcare context that is not unique to Australia is to be defined in the core FHIR extension pack, fallback is AU Base if the submission is not accepted.

+any extension intended for use in an Australian healthcare context that is not restricted to one IG is to be defined in AU Base.

+Practically this means for example that AU PS will not define extensions - as a patient summary is an excerpt of ... it is anticipated that there are no extensions that are unique to this particular implementation guide.
+All AU PS relevant extensions are expected to be defined, preferrably in the core FHIR spec, or if AU specificc in AU Base.

+As part of profiling, AU Core: profiles indicate the minimum support:
+* for individual extensions in AU Core resource profiles
+* for individual elements in complext extensions e.g. Sex Assigned at Birth

+#### Terminology Approach - Q? not sure this will be true, think that majority of time no, but could be some summary specific stuffs

+AU PS will not define new terminology resources - as part of profiling AU Core indicates the support expectations for terminology.
+For example in AU Core medication profiles, slicing is used to indicate Must Support for two terminologies that are defined as additional bindings in the underlying AU Base profile.

 ### Extensibility – “Additional” Sections or Elements
 As in IPS, a producer can send: